Absence Seizure -

 Antiepileptic drugs -

-Medications used to manage epilepsy.
-Some of these medications are also used to treat neuropathic pain, bi-polar disorder and anxiety.
-Also called anticonvulsants, antiepileptic medication and AEDs.
+Medications used to manage seizures.
+Some of these medications can be used to treat other conditions.
+Also called anticonvulsants, antiepileptic medication and antiepileptic drugs.

 A total or partial loss of speech and language skills to express oneself or understand others.
 This can occur during or after seizures of dominant hemisphere (usually the left side of the brain).